baszn/CycleSpy_start/README.md

 $ make
 ```

 This will build files for every supported device.
-Building doesn't take that long so it's often not necessary to limit the build to certain devices, but if you want to see the documentation of [LibOpenCM3](https://github.com/libopencm3/libopencm3?tab=readme-ov-file#building).
+Building doesn't take that long so it's often not necessary to specify certain devices, but if you want to see the documentation of [LibOpenCM3](https://github.com/libopencm3/libopencm3?tab=readme-ov-file#building).

-## Template files
+## Example files
-The template files are the starting point of using/learning about CycleSpy.
-These template files contain comments that explain what each code segment does.
+The example files are the starting point of using/learning about CycleSpy.
+These example files contain comments that explain what each code segment does.

 ***cyclespy_recording_example.py***

-Creates assembly test files, compiles them, flash them om the connected microcontroller and saves the results into the `./cyclespy_files/results` directory.
+Creates assembly test files, compiles them, flash them om the connected microcontroller and saves the results to the `./cyclespy_files/results` directory.
 Should be able to run without any modification when a microcontroller is connected and LibOpenCM3 and PyOCD are setup correctly.

 ***cyclespy_verify_example.py***

 Example of how to verify the results with the verifier.
 Only Cortex-M3 results are supported at the moment.

 ***recording_example_no_comments.py***

 Same as *cyclespy_recording_example.py* but without comments.

 ## Used libraries